-At night, always carry a red light at port, a green light at starboard and a white light on the mast, even when you are anchored and not moving.
+At night, carry a red light at port, a green light at starboard and a white light on the mast and at stern, even when you are anchored and not moving.

 All work areas must have enough light to allow work to be carried out safely.
-Make sure that there is enough lighting in the stairways, companion ways and also near the ladders.